dell/omnia/docs/source/InstallationGuides/BuildingClusters/schedulerprereqs.rst

 .. note:: The inventory file accepts both IPs and FQDNs as long as they can be resolved by DNS.

-* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``scheduler.yml`` on RHEL target nodes.
+* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``omnia.yml`` on RHEL target nodes.

 * For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
 Every target node will require a RedHat subscription.

 **Features enabled by omnia.yml**

+    * Centralized authentication: Once all the required parameters in `security_config.yml <schedulerinputparams.html>`_ are filled in, ``omnia.yml`` can be used to set up FreeIPA/LDAP.

     * Slurm: Once all the required parameters in `omnia_config.yml <schedulerinputparams.html>`_ are filled in, ``omnia.yml`` can be used to set up slurm.

     * Login Node (Additionally secure login node)

     * Kubernetes: Once all the required parameters in `omnia_config.yml <schedulerinputparams.html>`_ are filled in, ``omnia.yml`` can be used to set up kubernetes.

     * BeeGFS bolt on installation

     * NFS bolt on support